transentis/bptk_py/README.md

 * ``title``: Plot title
 * ``visualize_from_period``: First index field to visualize from (in case we want to cut off the first x periods)
 * ``x_label and y_label``: set the label names for the axis.
-* ``series_names``: This optional parameter allows you to override the series names (in the order of the equations).
-Use Python's list notation: ``[ ]``.
-Without this parameter, BPTK will just use the equation and scenario names.
-If you have 3 equations and only specify one value in the list, will only modify the name of the first series.
-You may also use an empty string in the list to change the name of the second (or third..) series: ``[ "", "nameToChangeTo" ]``
 * ``scenario_managers``: You may use a list to filter the scenarios by the scenario managers.
 If not specified, ``bptk_py`` will look for the specified scenarios(s) within all scenario managers.
 You might receive duplicates.
 We handle this by adding a suffix for all duplicates based on their scenario manager's name.
+* ``series_names``: The equation names are not the kind of names we want to show the customer.
+So let's use the ``series_names`` parameter to rename them.
+Supply the equations to rename and their destination names.
+Use Python's dict notation: ``{ equation_name : rename_to }``.
+The dictionary serves as a set of replacement rules.
+To correctly rename the series, you have to understand how the framework sets the names of series to avoid ambiguity in series names.
+If you use more than one scenario manager for plotting, bptk_py will use the following series naming schema: ``"scenarioManager"_"scenario"_"equation"``.
+If you want to replace this, use ``series_names={"scenarioManager_scenario_equation": "new name"}``.
+You may as well define a rule that replaces the name of each scenario Manager with a whitespace.
+The number of rules is not limited.
 **The scenario managers are used to group a set of scenarios.
 You may either plot one or multiple equations for a scenario manager or one specific scenario (of one scenario manager).**

 ### Receive Data - not plot
 In some cases you might want to receive the scenario results as a table instead of seeing a plot only.
 There is the parameter ``return_df``.
 In default, this is set to ``False``.
 When adding it as parameter to the plotting methods, and setting it to ``True``, you will receive a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/).
 You can use the powerful API of Pandas to analyze, crunch data and join the results of multiple scenarios and equations for gaining deeper insights into the simulation results.

 ## Interactive Plotting
 An important part of modelling is to modify values on-the-fly, interactively with the customer.
 The API call ``bptk.plot_with_widgets`` has this functionality.
 It comes with a field "constants" that contains a list of widget definitions.
 Each widget is defined using a tuple.